 The auction will feature works by over 40 Australian and International artists and will provide a special opportunity for new and established collectors to acquire high quality artworks at very reasonable prices and at the same time provide support for the ongoing SNO projects.

 image: Andrew Leslie light 110 2014 digital photograph 71 x 60 cm, courtesy the artist and Annadale Galleries, Sydney

 Gallery 9 is pleased to stage its second show in the foyer at Aurora Place, Sydney, a solo exhibition of exciting recent paintings by Melbourne-based contemporary artist John Aslanidis, including his latest Sonic Network no. 14 2014, which is recently returned from Colour Music at the Drill Hall Gallery in Canberra.

-Located at 88 Phillip Street, in heart of the Sydney CBD, Aurora Place comprises a residential building alongside the 41 floor office building, The RBS Tower designed by Renzo Piano for which his Building Workshop and Innovarchi Architects won the 2002 Property Council of Australia’s Rider Hunt Award for its technical and financial achievements.
+Located at 88 Phillip Street, in heart of the Sydney CBD, Aurora Place comprises a residential building alongside the 41 floor office building designed by Renzo Piano for which his Building Workshop and Innovarchi Architects won the 2002 Property Council of Australia’s Rider Hunt Award for its technical and financial achievements.
 The building’s foyer is entered from the corner of Bent and Phillip Streets and within there is a bustling café and numerous lounges from which the exhibition may be admired.

 Details about the works are available in the ONLINE CATALOGUE.